IIIF/cookbook-recipes/README.md

 The `manifest` parameter allows you to pass a relative link to the manifest and the `viewers` parameter is a list of Viewer links to show.
 Delete any viewers that don't support the recipe and remove the `viewers` parameter entirely if no viewers support the recipe.

-___Link to embed JSON Viewer___: this will embed a JavaScript JSON viewer which will show line numbers and format the JSON.
+#### Link to embed JSON Viewer
+This will embed a JavaScript JSON viewer which will show line numbers and format the JSON.
 A basic example is as follows:

 ```
 {% include jsonviewer.html src="manifest.json" %}